Contact Center as a Service - What must you know?

 Brand presence is more important than ever before.
 Customers constantly try to reach out to brands for queries and feedback.
 Moreover, customer loyalty and satisfaction entirely depend on the speed at which their questions get resolved.
 To meet the customer demands, every brand must have multiple contact channels for customers.
 It is easier said than done.
 While a brand can set up the infrastructure, the process takes time and becomes quite expensive.

 Contact Center as a Service (CCaaS) is a subscription service installed in contact centers as a cloud-based CX solution.
 CCaaS helps contact centers purchase the technology needed, deploy new features, channels, and functions, and set it up in no time.

 Call Center vs. Contact Center

 The purpose of the call center and contact center is the same: to serve the customer.
-But the difference between these two is that call center agents resolve open tickets for customers on the phone only (both inbound and outbound).
-Contact center agents on the other hand, solve customer requests over the phone, text message, email, and social media.
+But the difference between these two is that call center agents resolve open tickets for customers only on the phone (both inbound and outbound).
+On the other hand, contact center agents solve customer requests over the phone, text message, email, and social media.
 A contact center is the same as a call center but with more capabilities.

 Benefits of Contact Centers

 There are many reasons why companies are embracing cloud-based contact center solutions.

 Enhanced Omni-channel Experience

 Customers need answers to their queries in the shortest time possible, and they cannot browse online to see if a brand is on an established platform, sign up, and post a question they want to be answered.